anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 * Before version 1.8, the dashboard had a service account with full privileges, so check that there is no role binding for cluster-admin left.
 * Deploy the dashboard with an authenticating reverse proxy, with multi-factor authentication enabled.
-This can be done with either embeded OIDC id_tokens or using Kubernetes Impersonation.
+This can be done with either embeded OpenID Connect (OIDC) id_tokens or using Kubernetes Impersonation.
 This allows the use of the dashboard with the user's credentials instead of using a privileged ServiceAccount.
 This method can be used on both on-prem and managed cloud clusters.